Paratractidigestivibacter faecalis

-Paratractidigestivibacter faecalis is a Gram-positive and strictly anaerobic bacterium in the in the genus Paratractidigestivibacter and family Atopobiaceae.
+Paratractidigestivibacter faecalis is a Gram-positive and strictly anaerobic bacterium in the genus Paratractidigestivibacter and family Atopobiaceae.

 It was first described as Olsenella faecalis in 2019 after isolation from a human fecal sample in South Korea.
 It has also been isolated from the feces of pigs in Canada.

 In 2021, phylogenomic analyses supported transfer to a new genus, yielding the combination Paratractidigestivibacter faecalis.

 Taxonomy

 Comparative genomic and phylogenetic data showed strain JCM 32256 forms a distinct lineage within Atopobiaceae; therefore, Zgheib et al. established the genus Paratractidigestivibacter and the new combination P. faecalis.

 Morphology and physiology

 Cells are rod-shaped, non-motile, non-spore-forming and strictly anaerobic.
 Colonies on reinforced clostridial agar are round and cream-coloured.
 Optimal growth occurs at 37 °C and pH 7.0.